pieterjansas/react-webpack-dev-server-starter/README.md

 ```
 npm run firebase-init
 ```
-Choose `Hosting`, after this say which project you want to use or create a new one. <br />
+Choose `Hosting` and select which project you want to use or select `create a new one`. <br />
-This will generate `firebase.json` and `.firebaserc`.
+This will generate the following files: `firebase.json` and `.firebaserc`.

-If your make a new project you should visit the Google platform [https://console.firebase.google.com](https://console.firebase.google.com) and create a new project.
+If you make a new project you should visit the Google platform [https://console.firebase.google.com](https://console.firebase.google.com) and create a new project.
 Run `npm run firebase-init` and choose the project you made.

 Deply your project to Firebase.
 (This can take a while)